-During 2011–12, the Department of Infrastructure and Transport contributed to the wellbeing of all Australians by delivering outputs that supported the following two outcomes.
+During 2012–13, the Department of Infrastructure and Transport contributed to the wellbeing of all Australians by delivering programs that supported the following two outcomes:

-- Improved infrastructure across Australia through investment in and coordination of transport and other infrastructure.
+- improved infrastructure across Australia through investment in and coordination of transport and other infrastructure, and

 In delivering these outcomes the Department provided a range of infrastructure and transport services and information to, and in partnership with, government, industry and the broader community.
 The Department operates under the Financial Management and Accountability Act 1997.

-Throughout 2011–12, the Department was accountable to the Hon Anthony Albanese MP, Minister for Infrastructure and Transport, and the Hon Catherine King MP, the Parliamentary Secretary for Infrastructure and Transport.
+At 30 June 2013, the Department was accountable to the Hon Anthony Albanese MP, Minister for Infrastructure and Transport, and the Hon Catherine King MP, Minister for Road Safety.

-Mike Mrdak led the Department in its policy development, regulatory and program implementation work.
-Mike chaired the Secretary's Business Meeting and the Executive Management Team, which played pivotal roles in leading the Department.
-Mike also chaired the Transport and Infrastructure Senior Officials' Committee, which advises and assists the Standing Council on Transport and Infrastructure.
+During the year, Mike Mrdak led the Department in its policy development, regulatory reform and program implementation work.
+Mike chaired the Secretary's Business Meeting and the Executive Management Team, which played pivotal leadership roles in the Department.
+Mike also chaired the Transport and Infrastructure Senior Officials' Committee, charged with advising and assisting the Standing Council on Transport and Infrastructure.

-In her role as Deputy Secretary, Lyn took responsibility for delivery of the infrastructure investment, surface transport, and road safety programs and chaired the Strategic Information Technology and Security Committee.
+In her role as Deputy Secretary, Lyn O'Connell took responsibility for delivery of the infrastructure investment, surface transport, and road safety programs and chaired the Strategic Information Technology and Security Committee.
 In the 2013 Queen's Birthday Honours List, Lyn was awarded the Public Service Medal for outstanding public service in national transport reforms.

-In his role as Deputy Secretary, Andrew took responsibility for delivery of transport security, aviation and airports activities and the Department's interests in urban policy.
+In his role as Deputy Secretary, Andrew Wilson took responsibility for delivery of transport security, aviation and airports activities and the Department's interests in urban policy.
 In 2012–13 he chaired the Audit Committee and the Departmental Consultative Committee and was the Department's representative on the Australian Maritime Safety Authority board.

-The Department administered $8.1 billion across a number of major business lines, as shown in Figure 2.1.
-The Corporate Services and Policy and Research divisions provided support to all business divisions by delivering essential services, advice and research for all programs.
-For more information about the results achieved against the performance indicators that were published in the 2011–12 Portfolio Budget Statements (PBS), see the reports on performance (chapters 3, 4, and 5).
+The Department administered $4.2 billion across a number of major business lines, as shown in Figure 2.1.
+The Corporate Services and Policy and Research divisions supported all business divisions by delivering essential services, advice and research for all programs.
+For more information about results achieved against performance indicators published in the 2012–13 Portfolio Budget Statements (PB Statements), see the reports on performance (chapters 3, 4, and 5).